 Get Your Resume Noticed.
 The Right Way.

+Why does this happen?
+And how can you avoid getting sucked into the resume black hole?
 Consider what these companies are up against, says New York Times reporter Phyllis Korkki.

 “The Internet has made it absurdly easy to apply for jobs.
 This means that unqualified people are clogging the system with their wing-and-a-prayer applications,” Korkki writes in her article “Where, Oh Where, Has My Application Gone?”